keploy/docs/docs/java/record.md

 ---
 id: record
 title: Record Test Cases and Mocks for Java
-description: Record API calls to Test Cases in Keploy.
+description: Record API calls to Test Cases for Java in Keploy.
 tags:
 - developer-guide
 - go